oerhb/gpslogger/README.md

 Follow the instructions on the [Android Developer Website](http://developer.android.com/sdk/installing/index.html) to set up your computer for development.

+On Ubuntu 64bit, you'll also need `ia32-libs`, follow [these instructions](http://stackoverflow.com/a/21956268/974369).

+### Get Gradle

+If you don't already have Gradle, download it to `/opt/gradle/gradle-1.x`.
+Add the following to your `~/.bashrc` so that it is available to IntelliJ later on

+    GRADLE_HOME=/opt/gradle/gradle-1.11/bin
+    export GRADLE_HOME
+    PATH=$PATH:$GRADLE_HOME
+    export PATH

 ### Get IntelliJ IDEA

 Download and install [IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/download/index.html), which is free.
-I am choosing to use this instead of Eclipse.

 ### Install Git

     sudo apt-get install git

+### Get the Android SDK extra repositories

+This project uses certain Google libraries, you will need to add them.
+Run

+    <AndroidSDK>/tools/android

+Which brings up the Android SDK manager.
+In here, choose

+*  Tools > Android SDK build tools 19.0.1
+*  Extras > Android Support Repository
+*  Extras > Android Support Library
+*  Extras > Google Play services
+*  Extras > Google Repository

-### Clone the repository
+### Clone the GPSLogger repository

     git clone git://github.com/mendhak/gpslogger.git

 ### Create local.properties